 - bringing together knowledge translation experts, health sciences librarians, researchers, health care professionals, decision-makers, families and clients to tackle pressing knowledge needs.

-EtC maintains a diverse portfolio of projects that focus on:
+EtC maintains a diverse portfolio of knowledge translation products and projects that focus on:

 - Implementing Best Practices in Care Delivery